 Tread: Tread is the part of the tyre that contacts the ground and will be made from varying compounds with different tread patterns depending on it's intended use.

-The trend in recent times has been towards larger tyres that provide better comfort and traction, whilst providing reduced rolling resistance at the same time.
+The trend in recent times has been towards larger tyres that provide increased comfort and traction, whilst still providing reasonable rolling resistance at the same time.
 In the past, it was thought that skinnier tyres, pumped up to high pressures were faster, but the latest research suggests bigger and softer is better.
 Wider tyres can be run at lower pressures providing a more supple ride and also conform better to the road surface and provide additional comfort.
 Another benefit of larger tyres is the shorter and wider contact patch, which, leads to less resistance and sidewall deformation, resulting in a faster tyre.
-Specialized conducted their own studies into tyre width and resistance, finding that there was almost a 25% reduction of resistance when using a 28c tyre compared to a 21c tyre.
-Read our review of the Specialized Turbo tyres for more information and insight into tyre widths.
+Specialized recently conducted its own studies into tyre width and resistance, finding that there was almost a 25% reduction of resistance when using a 28c tyre compared to a 21c tyre.

 Before you go buying the largest road tyre available, it's important to know that the tyre's width must sit within the recommended wheel rim range and not be compromised by frame clearance, brakes or any additional accessories such as fenders.
-Consult your place of purchase if you're unsure of the limits of your bike.
+Consult your place of purchase, or the manufacturer if you're unsure of the limits of your bike.

 We've discussed the influence tyre size has on performance and comfort but the choice of wheels is just as important.